 The couple launched La Belle Epoque Restaurant Francaise in 1973.
 The restaurant adopted a much grander feel among the splendour of the former King’s coffee house.
 Within the first 6 months, the restaurant endured a tragic blow, as Malcolm was killed in a road accident.
 The responsibility fell to Malcolm’s twin brother Keith and his wife Nerys.
 Though neither had any restaurant experience, the couple grew and developed the business through the 1970’s and 1980’s during the era of haute cuisine.

-As the Belle Epoque celebrated its 25th anniversary, fate once again played its part, as Keith suffered a stroke.
-His son Matthew, a marketing and advertising professional, took and invigorated the business, embarking on a journey that would bring him to celebrate 40 years of success in 2013.
-Matthew Mooney is the current proprietor and Managing Director of the Belle Epoque, and also the Rose n Crown Chop House, also situated on Knutsford’s King Street.
+As the Belle Epoque restaurant Knutsford celebrated its 25th anniversary, fate once again played its part, as Keith suffered a stroke.
+His son Matthew Mooney, a marketing and advertising professional, took and invigorated the business, embarking on a journey that would bring him to celebrate 43 years of success.
+Matthew Mooney is the current proprietor and Managing Director of the Belle Epoque, Belle Epoque Knutsford Weddings, and the Belle Epoque Bespoke Events and Catering business.